trilitech/tezos-developer-docs/docs/tutorials/smartpy-fa2-fungible/adding-metadata.md

    )
    ```

-   This code must come after you create the contract because it uses the `contract.get_offchain_views` function to retrieve the contract's off-chain views.
+   This code must come after you create the contract but before you add the contract to the scenario because it uses the `contract.get_offchain_views` function to retrieve the contract's off-chain views.
    Off-chain views are stored in metadata, not in the contract code or storage.

 1. Optional: Edit the metadata fields with information about your contract.